Message from Bo Hadjerioua

 Dear Tina and James and Scott: Our hearts are hurting for you and we are so saddened for this loss in your family.
 Though we did not see each other often through the years, we know Jim was a very special person who loved his family.
 Holly certainly thought a lot of him.
 You will continue to be in our prayers.

-A candle was lit by Ron Carter
+A candle was lit by Ron Carter on June 7, 2017 11:46 PM

 Message from Barbara King